jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 * Start with the Business Logic Contract.
 It does not need to be complete.
 One method will suffice.
 * Implement the Business Logic using Test-Driven Development.
 * When the Business Logic implementation needs behavior that it cannot provide, then declare what it needs in a Driven Dependency Contract.

 The design to do this, along with the testing, would look something like this where Test Case:
 * Creates a Drive Dependency Test Double
 * Injects it into a created Business Logic object
 * Validates behavior via a test via the Driver Business Logic

 <img src="/assets/HexArchUnitTest.png" alt="Unit Test" width = "80%" align="center" style="padding-right: 35px;">

 ## The Adapter
 The above works well, but eventually you’ll want to see the Business Logic in production.
-And you’re practicing Agile, you’ll want to get into the hands of the user for feedback.
+And if you’re practicing Agile, you’ll want to get into the hands of the user for feedback.

 We can add the External Dependencies back into the design using [Adapters](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html).